Z3TA/webide/plugin/readme.txt

 See editor.js: function keyIsDown

 Note: Function bound to keys need to return true or false!
-When returning false, the default (chromium) behaviour is prevented.
+When returning false, the default (chromium) behavior is prevented.

 Performance tips
 ----------------
 It's important that your plugin doesn't make the editor slower.
+But "optimization is the root of all evil"!
-Test how fast your code runs: console.time("nameOfTimer");
+Test how fast your code run:
+console.time("nameOfTimer");
 console.timeEnd("nameOfTimer");